byt3n33dl3/gxc-Ghidra/README.md

 ## The `Expand` Update

-ghidra is a complete rewrite of radare.
+thc-Ghidra is a complete rewrite of the NSA Ghidra.
 It provides a set of libraries, tools and plugins to ease reverse engineering tasks.
 Distributed mostly under LGPLv3, and Apache 2.0 each plugin can have different licenses (see ghidra -L, rasm2 -L, ...).

-The radare project started as a simple command-line hexadecimal editor focused on forensics.
+The NSA Ghidra project started as a simple command-line hexadecimal editor focused on forensics.
 Today, ghidra is a featureful low-level command-line tool with support for scripting with the embedded Javascript interpreter or via ghidrapipe.